Neil Sedaka's Greatest Hits (RCA International album)

 Neil Sedaka's Greatest Hits is a compilation album containing the works of the American pop singer Neil Sedaka.
-It was originally released in the UK and throughout Western Europe in 1980 on the RCA International label.
+It was originally released in the UK and Western Europe in 1980 on the RCA International label.
 It was issued again on CD ten years later in 1990.
-The album contains songs that Neil Sedaka recorded while with RCA Records from 1959 to 1963.
+The album contains songs that Neil Sedaka recorded with RCA Records from 1959 to 1963.

 This album is NOT to be confused with the 1977 Rocket/Polydor album of the same name, which contains Sedaka's big hits from the mid-1970s.